 This course is assessed by an on-line exam.

 Please note: You may be charged a portion of the Compulsory Student Services Fee that supports our services available to students.
 For full information on the Compulsory Student Services Fee, visit fees and finance.

 How to apply

-To apply for one of our short courses, fill in a paper copy of our application form, available here, then either drop it in to your nearest campus or mail it to us at Enrolment Centre, Ara Institute of Canterbury, PO Box 540, Christchurch Mail Centre.
+To apply for one of our short courses, fill in a copy of the application form, available here, and email to email@example.com or mail to Enrolment Centre, Ara Institute of Canterbury, PO Box 540, Christchurch Mail Centre.

 - demonstrate knowledge and understanding of normal physiological and psychological adaptation in pregnancy, birth and postnatal period

 - discuss essential components of antenatal, labour, birth and postnatal care using the framework of the midwifery decision points and evidence for practice, including screening options and routine testing for women and identifying deviation from the norm